-The objective of GROVEWELL's GLOBAL LEADERSHIP ESSENTIALS course is to introduce global leadership to mid-level and senior leaders who have little or no experience leading others whose cultures, mindsets, and expectations about leadership and relationships are different.
+The objective of GROVEWELL's GLOBAL LEADERSHIP ESSENTIALS course is to introduce global leadership to mid-level and senior leaders who have little or no experience leading others abroad.

 GLOBAL LEADERSHIP ESSENTIALS is a 2- or 3-day course with a design and agenda set in advance, as fully outlined immediately below.
 Thus, the time and expense of development and customization are minimized.